-To complement Council's risk assessment, SAMP7 and now SAMP8 adopts and implements Statewide Mutual's Best Practice manuals and guidance notes that relate directly to assets.
+To complement Council's risk assessment, since SAMP7 Council adopts and implements Statewide Mutual's Best Practice manuals and guidance notes that relate directly to assets.
 These Best Practice documents note that it is Council's responsibility to undertake proactive inspections of asset conditions and undertake the necessary works to repair the defects within Council's resources.
 This in turn will maintain public safety and reduce Council's risk to litigation.